micnaelyuanfeng/RaspPiOS/README.md

 # RaspPiOS
-An OS for Raspberry Pi 1 B+
+An OS for Raspberry Pi 2